IBM/elasticsearch-chatbot/README.md

 10. To deploy the services to IBM Cloud Foundry, go to one of the dashboards of the apps provisioned from Step 1 and follow the *Getting Started* instructions for connecting and logging in to IBM Cloud from the console (Step 3 of *Getting Started*).
 Once logged in, run `ibmcloud app push` from the root directory.

-11. To populate the Elasticsearch Database, run `curl https://<APP-NAME>.<APP-DOMAIN>/api/v1/data -H "Content-Type: application/json" -X PUT -d '{"total": <TOTAL>}'` Total is optional and if used, refers to the maximum number of potential shows to add to the database.
+11. To populate the Elasticsearch Database, do one of the following:

+*  Run `curl https://<APP-NAME>.<APP-DOMAIN>/api/v1/data -H "Content-Type: application/json" -X PUT -d '{"total": <TOTAL>}'` Total is optional and if used, refers to the maximum number of potential shows to add to the database.
 > NOTE: This chatbot only works for US shows and streaming services.
 There are maximum 42,000+ shows available through the API used.

+* Use one of the provided data sets in `/data` by running `curl https://<APP-NAME>.<APP-DOMAIN>/api/v1/data -H "Content-Type: application/json" -X PUT -d '@data/<DATA_FILE>'` DATA_FILE can be either `small-dataset.json` or `large-dataset.json`

 12. Use `https://<WEB-NAME>.<WEB-DOMAIN>` to access the React UI.